 The annual French Festival takes place throughout Acapulco city and offers a multitude of events that cement cultural links between Mexico and France.

-The main features are a fashion show and a gourmet food fair.
-The Cinépolis Galerías Diana and the Teatro Juan Ruíz de Alarcón present French and French literary figures who give talks on their specialised subjects.
+The main features are a fashion show and gourmet food fair.
+The Cinépolis Galerías Diana and the Teatro Juan Ruíz de Alarcón present French and French literary figures who give talks on their specialized subjects.
 Even some of the local nightclubs feature French DJs.

 Other festivals celebrated here include Carnival, the feast of San Isidro Labrador on 15 May, and in November, a crafts and livestock fair called the Nao de China.

 In the city, there are many buses and taxi services one can take to get from place to place, but most of the locals choose to walk to their destinations.